 2013: Stephen F. Austin Wins Allstate Sugar Bowl Bowling Invitational

-The tournament concluded Sunday with a tournament at 8:30 a.m.
-The tournament, consisting of Best 4-of-7 Baker matches, determined the champion.
-The 11 teams were seeded based on the performance on Friday and Saturday.
+The tournament concludes Sunday with a tournament at 8:30 a.m.
+CT.
+The tournament, consisting of Best 4-of-7 Baker matches, will determine the champion.
+The 11 teams will be seeded based on the performance on Friday and Saturday.

 The NCAA first sanctioned a women's bowling championship in 2004.
 The collegiate bowling season is the winter with the championship played in April, featuring teams from Division I, Division II and Division III all competing in the same bracket.
 Tulane has sponsored a women's bowling team since 2011.